EQS Newswire: Infinix: Infinix to Deliver Industry-leading Performance with Snapdragon Platforms

 "We are excited to collaborate with industry leader Qualcomm Technologies.
 This important step for Infinix advances our mission for a tailored user experience through in-depth hardware-software integration, utilizing Snapdragon platforms and technologies to deliver greater innovation and quality for customers globally," says Tony Zhao, CEO of Infinix.

 "We are thrilled to collaborate with Infinix as we work together to bring industry-leading Snapdragon technologies to more mobile users worldwide.
-Expanding Snapdragon integration into Infinix's mobile portfolio marks an exciting milestone-one that highlights our shared commitment to delivering breakthrough innovation, elevated performance, and more seamless user experiences," said Chris Patrick, SVP & GM of Mobile Handsets, Qualcomm Technologies, Inc.
+Expanding Snapdragon integration into Infinix's mobile portfolio marks an exciting milestone-one that highlights our shared commitment to delivering breakthrough innovation, elevated performance, and more seamless user experiences," said Chenwei Yan, SVP of Product Management, Qualcomm Technologies, Inc.

 With that, Infinix officially announces the upcoming launch of the NOTE 60 SERIES, the brand's flagship showcase co-created with leading partners to deliver breakthrough performance, design, imaging, and audio-visual experiences powered by Snapdragon technology.